List of Spanish flu cases: In utero effects

 Children of women who were pregnant during the pandemic ran the risk of lifelong effects.
 One in three of the more than 25 million who contracted the flu in the United States was a woman of childbearing age.
 A study of US census data from 1960 to 1980 found that the children born to this group of women had more physical ailments and a lower lifetime income than those born a few months earlier or later.
 The study also found that persons born in states with more severe exposure to the pandemic experienced worse outcomes than persons born in states with less severe exposure.
-A notable example was Rosemary Kennedy, sister of 35th U.S. President John F. Kennedy, who was born during the pandemic on September 23, 1918, and suffered from intellectual disability, resulting in her institutionalization.